Sekongo-Jean-Luc/scrape-fb-posts-and-comments/README.md

 ### Credential file format

-The `-c` command-line argument specifies where your credential file is located.
+The `-cred` command-line argument specifies where your credential file is located.

 **Do not share this file with anyone.**